vmelan/DRLND-udacity/p2_continuous_control/README.md

 episodes.

 ## Files
-- `Navigation.ipynb`: Notebook used to control and train the agent
+- `Continuous_Control.ipynb`: Notebook used to control and train the agent
 - `ddpg_agent.py`: Create an Agent class that interacts with and learns from the environment
 - `model.py`: Actor and Critic classes
 - `config.json`: Configuration file to store variables and paths